tomas-skalicky/coin_trading_algorithms__python/README.md

 When a strong support is being broken in the health graph the first time, the algorithm waits till the price has fallen enough and then starts buying.
-If the price continues falling, the algorithm continues buying, but more than before.
-Since the algorithm operates on the health graph, the price needs to come back to the broken support in the close future.
-The algorithm sells all coins even below the base price to reduce risk caused by other bots.
+If the price continues falling, the algorithm continues buying, even more than before.
+Since the algorithm operates on the health graph, there is a strong assumption the price comes back to the broken support in the close future.
+The algorithm sells such an amount of the market currency coins for the price not higher than the base price that the algorithms retrieves its initial investment back and hereby reduces the chance of loss.
+The rest of the market currency coins is tried to be sold for higher price.

 ### Challenges of the algorithm

 The theory contains expressions which needs to precisely specified:

-1. How to identify a strong enough base?
+1. How is a strong enough base identified?
-1. How to identify that a base has been broken?
+1. How is a broken base identified?
-1. When should the algorithm start buying?
+1. When should the algorithm start buying? (= What is the highest "allowed" purchase price?)
-1. How much should the algorithm buy?
+1. How much market currency should the algorithm buy?
-1. When should the algorithm sell coins?
+1. When should the algorithm sell market currency?
 1. How long can the comeback to the price take?
 1. What should the algorithm do when the comeback seems to not come?

 ### Implementation of the algorithm

-#### How to identify a strong enough base?
+#### How is a strong enough base identified?

 Human generally prefers round numbers and may tend to use them as boundaries in their limit orders.
 Trading bots operating on exchanges may follow large